How to substitute milk in pancakes?

 OAT MILK

-Oat milk is also a perfect milk substitute also rich in fiber and contains calcium.
+Oat milk is also a perfect milk substitute rich in fiber and contains calcium.
 In addition to pancakes, oat milk can also be used for vegan desserts or baked goods.

-I find it a little sweet and so you might want to adjust the sugar in the pancakes.
+I find it a little sweet so you might want to adjust the sugar in the pancakes.
 Nevertheless, I suggest to keep the ratio to 1: 1.

 CASHEW MILK